Questions To Ask Yourself Before Choosing New Flooring

 Do I want to install it myself?

 DIY queens, I salute you.
 But I won’t help you lay oak hardwood.
-Unless you’re extremely confident in your skills, you can save money by installing a floating floor that clicks together—you don’t need glue or nails.
+Unless you’re highly confident in your skills, you can save money by installing a floating floor that clicks together—you don’t need glue or nails.
 Look into luxury vinyl planking you can install yourself.

 How much can I spend?